Essential Guide to Outplacement

 Ultimately, your choice of an outplacement company should take into account both your company’s financial resources and your workforce’s needs.
 Skimping on outplacement services can lead to low landing rates for your exiting employees—resulting in a low or negative return for your investment.
 On the other hand, investing in an expensive traditional program that requires employees to commute to an office to access outplacement services and resources, like meeting with a career advisor, can mean paying high prices for services your employees may decide not to use due to a lack of convenience and accessibility.
 A tech-savvy solution like Intoo’s can address both issues, allowing you to offer premium, easily accessible services to your workforce at competitive costs for the company.

-How Does Outplacement Work and What Are The Drawbacks?
+Guide to Outplacement: How Does Outplacement Work and What are the Drawbacks?

 What will your employees experience when they begin using an outplacement service?
 That depends largely on the program you provided for them.
 But to give you an idea of how an effective outplacement program should work, here’s the typical user experience for an employee who is given Intoo’s outplacement services.